Civil Service Periodical Network Selected Model Essays Nursing case discussion model

 Nurses' infection with blood borne diseases is mostly caused by accidental contact with infectious blood.
 In nursing services and operations, some accidents are difficult to stop.
 At the same time, both fatal and non fatal diseases will seriously threaten the life and health of nurses.
 Therefore, nursing staff should take effective measures to prevent the spread of blood borne diseases caused by occupational relationships.

-3.1 Strengthening the self-protection awareness of nursing staff, training nursing staff on common blood borne diseases, fully understanding the hazards of blood borne diseases, understanding their transmission routes and risk factors, and arousing great attention in ideology are the primary measures for nursing staff to prevent the transmission of blood borne diseases.
+3.1 Strengthening the self-protection awareness of nursing staff, training nursing staff on common knowledge of blood borne diseases, fully understanding the hazards of blood borne diseases, understanding their transmission routes and risk factors, and arousing great attention in ideology are the primary measures for nursing staff to prevent the transmission of blood borne diseases.
 In addition, nurses must be proficient in various technical operations and take necessary protective measures to reduce the incidence of blood borne diseases.

 3.2 Establish the concept of comprehensive barrier isolation and standard prevention.
 This concept of comprehensive barrier isolation is mainly proposed to protect medical personnel.
 The isolation object is all patients.
 It emphasizes that medical personnel wear gloves and carry out necessary vaccination for medical personnel.
 The standard prevention is that the patient's blood, body fluids and secretions are infectious and must be isolated.
 Anyone who contacts the above substances must take protective measures, regardless of whether there is obvious blood stain pollution or contact with incomplete skin and mucosa [1].
 Standard prevention not only prevents the spread of blood borne diseases, but also prevents the spread of non blood borne diseases; It also emphasizes two-way protection, which not only prevents diseases from spreading from patients to medical staff, but also prevents diseases from spreading from medical staff to patients.
 It is an effective and important means to prevent the spread of blood borne diseases.